MicrosoftDocs/bing-docs/bing-docs/bing-entity-search/quickstarts/java.md

 ---
 title: "Quickstart: Send a search request to the REST API using Java - Bing Entity Search"
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Search Services
 description: Use this quickstart to send a request to the Bing Entity Search REST API using Java, and receive a JSON response.
-services: cognitive-services
+services: bing-search-services
-author: aahill
+author: swhite-msft
-manager: nitinme
+manager: ehansen

-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-entity-search
 ms.topic: quickstart
-ms.date: 05/08/2020
+ms.date: 07/15/2020
-ms.author: aahi
+ms.author: scottwhi
 ---
 # Quickstart: Send a search request to the Bing Entity Search REST API using Java